vitusventure/5thSRD/docs/gamemaster_rules/diseases.md

-description: Rules and descriptions for diseases from the 5e SRD (System Reference Document).
+description: Rules and descriptions for diseases from the 5th Edition (5e) SRD (System Reference Document).

 # Diseases
 A plague ravages the kingdom, setting the adventurers on a quest to find a cure.
 An adventurer emerges from an ancient tomb, unopened for centuries, and soon finds herself suffering from a wasting illness.
 A warlock offends some dark power and contracts a strange affliction that spreads whenever he casts spells.